kfoofw/bandit_simulations/python/analysis/ts.md

 - Save simulation output to a tab-separated file
 - Create 5000 independent simulations

-In this example, since the UCB algorithm does not have any hyperparameter, we create a single set of 5000 simulations.
+In this example, since the Thompson Sampling algorithm does not have any hyperparameter (aside from our assumed Beta(1,1) prior), we create a single set of 5000 simulations.

 The choice for 5000 independent simulations is because we want to determine the average performance.
 Each simulation might be subject to the stochastic nature/run and the performances might be skewed due to random chance.
 Thus it is important to run a reasonably high number of simulations to evaluate the average mean/performance.